delabassee/flowui/README.md

 # Fn Flow  UI

-This is a simple visualisation tool for showing what's going on with Fn Flow in real time.
+Visualisation tool for showing what's going on with Fn Flow in real time.

 ## Running with Docker